Cotalker/documentation/docs/documentation/api/overview_api.md

 All endpoints MUST be called with the corresponding [authorization or access-token](/docs/documentation/api/auth).

 ## URLs {#urls}
 URLs are used based on the endpoint that is called.
-The section for each endpoint indicates the appropriate URL.
+The documentation for each endpoint indicates the appropriate URL.

 _Available URLs:_
 - `https://www.cotalker.com/api/v1`